-The series' 16th episode that aired Sunday recorded 14.9 percent in viewership, according to data by Nielson Korea.
+The series' 20th episode aired Sunday and recorded 17.4 percent in viewership, according to data by Nielson Korea.

-Starring Shin Hye-sun and Kim Jung-hyun, "Mr. Queen" is about a man named Bong-hwan, a senior chef in present-day South Korea's presidential office, who is trapped in the body of Queen Cheorin in the mid-19th century of the Joseon Dynasty after a mysterious accident.
+Starring Shin Hye-sun and Kim Jung-hyun, "Mr. Queen" tells the story of a man named Bong-hwan, a senior chef in present-day South Korea's presidential office, who finds himself trapped in the body of Queen Cheorin in the mid-19th century of the Joseon Dynasty after a mysterious accident.

-In the second episode, Bong-hwan referred to "The Annals of the Joseon Dynasty" as a tabloid, sparking public disapproval that the remake of a Chinese show neglected the country's cultural asset and UNESCO's Memory of the World heritage.
+In the second episode, Bong-hwan refers to "The Annals of the Joseon Dynasty" as a tabloid, sparking public disapproval that the remake of a Chinese TV series neglected the country's cultural asset and UNESCO's Memory of the World heritage.

 The criticism was harsher since "Mr. Queen" was based on the Chinese web drama "Go Princess Go" (2015), an adaptation from the novel of the same name by Xian Chen, who reportedly had made offensive remarks about Korean culture and people in his previous piece.